bt3gl/building_blog/content/tips_website_performance.md

 ## 3. Use Performance Tools

-You can check how fast in seconds you want your site to load, on certain connection speed, with this [free Budget Calculator tool](http://www.performancebudget.io/), depending on the number of resources (HTML, images, JS, CSS, fonts, etc).
+You can check how fast in seconds you want your site to load, on certain connection speed, with this [free Budget Calculator tool](http://www.performancebudget.io/), depending on the number of resources (HTML, images, JS, CSS, fonts, etc.).

 Additionally, check [Google's performance resources](https://developers.google.com/speed/).